-Christophe has directed several acting scenes and short films, and is currently developing his next short film.
+Christophe is a young award-winning filmmaker based in Paris, currently developing his next short film Club 534.
 Below are three video samples of his directing work.

 - Trailer: What to Bring to America